muratk3n/thirdwave/en/2020/09/why-did-hillary-lose.md

 example.

 So we could easily blame Obama for the fuck-up.
-But there is a second curveball; Obama's popularity was meager, but Hillary, and in the larger sense, Clintonism had something to do with that.
+But there is a second curveball; Obama's popularity was not too high, but Hillary, and in the larger sense, Clintonism had something to do with that.
 Bama 1st term was entirely Clintonite, if we go by SecStates as signs, first term was Hillary second was Kerry.
 First had war in Libya, second had piece with Iran, etc. Many Clintonites, Summers, that wretched punk Rahm, were all in the first term, gone in the second.

 Then the conclusion is Clintonism partially doomed Obama, the dirt spilled on Hillary, who went on to lose the election.
 It was fitting